SeaWorld employee says killer whale risk "acceptable"

 After the 2006 incident, SeaWorld installed more cameras so trainers could better monitor the whales' socialization in other pools and banned further wet work with Kasatka, Peters said.

+Rokeach said SeaWorld incident reports documenting undesirable behavior by killer whales usually conclude that the problem was an error in judgment by a trainer.

+Scarpuzzi testified that he went to Loro Parque and determined that a series of "commonplace and minor occurrences" during the Loro Parque performance agitated Keto.
+As a result, Scarpuzzi said trainers were advised to try to vary the rewards they give to the whales for successful performance.

-SeaWorld was expected to begin its defense after the government presents its final witnesses.
+SeaWorld is expected to begin its defense after the government presents its final witnesses.

 (Editing by Colleen Jenkins and Cynthia Johnston)